Penn student inventors are recognized in a competition sponsored by Weiss Tech House.

 Penn in the News

-Arthur Caplan of the School of Medicine authors an op-ed on cloning.
+Arthur Caplan of the School of Medicine comments on the ethics of forced quarantine.

-Lawrence Sherman of the School of Arts and Sciences discusses the increased homicide rate in Philadelphia.
+John Kromer of the School of Arts and Sciences participates in a forum on the revitalization of North Philadelphia.